-- a) loss of documents evidencing title of assets of the Company; - b) misrepresentations or misleading statements made to the Company or its investors; - c) acts, errors or omissions resulting in a breach of:

-- i) legal and regulatory obligations; - ii) duty of skill and care towards the Company and its investors; - iii) fiduciary duties; - iv) obligations of confidentiality; - v) the terms of the Instrument of Incorporation; - vi) terms of appointment of the ACD by the Company; - d) failure to establish, implement and maintain appropriate procedures to prevent dishonest, fraudulent or malicious acts; - e) improperly carried out valuation of assets or calculation of share prices; - f) losses arising from business disruption, system failures, failure of transaction processing or process management.
+- a. loss of documents evidencing title of assets of the Company; - b. misrepresentations or misleading statements made to the Company or its investors; - c. acts, errors or omissions resulting in a breach of: - i. legal and regulatory obligations; - ii. duty of skill and care towards the Company and its investors; - iii. fiduciary duties; - iv. obligations of confidentiality; - v. the terms of the Instrument of Incorporation; - vi. terms of appointment of the ACD by the Company; - d. failure to establish, implement and maintain appropriate procedures to prevent dishonest, fraudulent or malicious acts; - e. improperly carried out valuation of assets or calculation of share prices; - f. losses arising from business disruption, system failures, failure of transaction processing or process management.

-The ACD may also act as an authorised fund manager to other regulated collective investment schemes.
-As at the date of this Prospectus, the ACD acts as authorised fund manager of the schemes set out in Appendix E.
+The ACD may act as an authorised fund manager to other regulated collective investment schemes.
+Details of these schemes, as at the date of this Prospectus, are set out in Appendix D.